manusl-networking/logAnalyzer/README.md

 Log Analysis

 optional arguments:
   -h, --help            show this help message and exit -pre PREFOLDER, --preFolder PREFOLDER
                         Folder with PRE Logs.
 Must end in "/" -post POSTFOLDER, --postFolder POSTFOLDER
                         Folder with POST Logs.
 Must end in "/" -csv CSVTEMPLATE, --csvTemplate CSVTEMPLATE
-                      CSV with templates to use in parsing.
+                        CSV con with templates to use in parsing.
+  -json FORMATJSON, --formatJson FORMATJSON
+                        logs in json format yes or no.
 ```